Guide to oral GLP-1 medications for weight loss and diabetes

 Key takeaways

-• Rybelsus is an oral GLP-1 that’s approved for type 2 diabetes.
+• Rybelsus is an oral GLP-1 that’s approved for type 2 diabetes and contains semalgutide as its active ingredient.

-• The Wegovy pill is another oral GLP-1 that’s approved for weight loss and cardiovascular risk reduction in adults with obesity or overweight.
+• The Wegovy pill is another oral GLP-1 with semaglutide, but it’s approved for weight loss and cardiovascular risk reduction in adults with obesity or overweight.

 Here's what we'll cover